Going Green: The Interior Style EDIT

 7 Bobby Multi-Coloured Desk Lamp from Habitat – £25

-This desk lamp is as easy on the eye as desk lamps get, Habitat still knock out the best in quality interiors and this multicoloured illuminator is about as now as now can get.
+This desk lamp is as easy on the eye as desk lamps get, Habitat still knocks out the best in quality interiors and this multicoloured illuminator is about as now as now can get.
 Just don’t let it distract you from the mountain of work that’s piling up on that desk of yours.